danny-avila/LibreChat/docs/install/configuration/custom_config.md

     - Type: Boolean
     - Example: `fetch: true`
     - **Note**: May cause slowdowns during initial use of the app if the response is delayed.
 Defaults to `false`.
+  - **userIdQuery**: When set to `true`, adds the LibreChat user ID as a query parameter to the API models request.
+    - Type: Boolean
+    - Example: `userIdQuery: true`

 ### **titleConvo**: